-- Understand the Audience – B2B and B2C lead generation differences usually comes down to the type of market you want to sell.
+- Understand the Audience – B2B and B2C lead generation differences usually come down to the type of market you want to sell.
 To do this you need to understand your audience and where they hang out.

 For example, if you are a B2C company you want to use social media sites like Facebook, Instagram, and YouTube to find the right prospects.

-On the other hand, LinkedIn is a great option for B2B companies, because the decision makers utilise the network.
+On the other hand, LinkedIn is a great option for B2B companies, because the decision-makers utilise the network.
 The content types you create in the previous point will generally match the audience you find in the different social networks.

-- Sales or Leads– B2C has smaller transactions and faster lead generation processes, so the goal online is for prospects to purchase your goods while on your site or third party platform.
+- Sales or Leads– B2C has smaller transactions and faster lead generation processes, so the goal online is for prospects to purchase your goods while on your site or third-party platform.